 English paper piecing is handwork not machine stitching.
 Most people associate it with beautifully intricate quilt tops, but the precise, perfectly shaped pieces were just as wonderful for our pair of graphic pillows.

-Freshen up for spring with new additions to the pillowscape on your bed or sofa.
-We used Fat Quarters, selecting 13 coordinating prints to blend together with simple patchwork techniques into three different pillow shapes: one square, one rectangle, and one bolster.
+Freshen up the pillow-scape on your bed or sofa with this terrific trio.
+We used simple patchwork techniques to blend together 13 coordinating prints, creating three different pillow shapes: square, rectangle, and bolster.

 Oilcloth is water resistant with a wipe-clean surface, making it ideal for patio living.
 “It will be too sticky for pillows,” you shout!
 These pillows are meant to be used as bright pops of color to decorate not for sleeping.